datanav/docs/hub/features/global-datasets.rst

 - Merging data from various source datasets without modifications
 - Selectively merging datasets, by choosing which properties to merge through transformations

 It is important to remember that creating a global dataset requires either business knowledge or a sound understanding of the data entering Sesam from the different sources.
+Each global dataset should contain a specific type of data, for example a person, a location, or a contract.
+Business knowledge is required to make sure that the right data ends up in the right global.
+It is also important to avoid accidentally overwriting data by ingesting data many-to-one.
+Consider a location global that takes in cities from one source and zip codes from another.
+A city contains many zip codes, so if you try to add zip codes to a city, the city entity will contain only the most recent zip code.
+On the other hand, adding cities to zip codes works, because each zip code belongs to only one city.

 Use case
 ========